 The effects of diagnosis-related groups payment on hospital healthcare in China: a systematic review

-The effects of diagnosis-related groups payment on hospital healthcare in China: a systematic review (Springer).
+The effects of diagnosis-related groups payment on hospital healthcare in China: a systematic review (BiomedCentral).

 There has been a growing interest in using diagnosis-related groups (DRGs) payment to reimburse inpatient care worldwide.
 But its effects on healthcare and health outcomes are controversial, and the evidence from low- and middle-income countries (LMICs) is especially scarce.
 The objective of this study is to evaluate the effects of DRGs payment on healthcare and health outcomes in China.